andrew/open-source-metrics/README.md

 | Number of unique funders        |        ⬆️         |                 |
 | Number of new funders           |        ⬆️         |                 |

+## Binary Metrics

+Binary metrics assess data with two possible outcomes, some times the time of the change can be found and so turned into a comparible time series metric.

+### Maintenance Metrics

+- Has an open source license
+- Documents governance model
+- Has contributing guideliens
+- Has documentation

+### Security Metrics

+- Has a security policy document
+- Uses CI
+- Uses an automatic dependency updating tool
+- Uses fuzzing tools
+- Uses static analysis tools

 ## Sources